10-Step Guide To 2 Hand Synchronization For Amazing Guitar Speed Technique

 By physically hitting them harder with the pick.

 Because you can’t hit the notes hard without your hands being in sync.
-This is a sneaky way to force your synchronization to improve.
+This is a sneaky way to force your synchronization to improve so you learn how to play guitar fast with less effort.

 Step 7: Accent Every Beat.